solid/solidproject.org/_posts/newsletter/2021-04-08-this-month-in-solid.md

 Following Graphmetrix was the [PDS Interop](https://pdsinterop.org) group (made up of four developers) working with [Nextcloud](https://nextcloud.com/).
 [Yvo Brevoort](https://github.com/ylebre) talked about their journey on Solid by building a [Solid Test Suite](https://github.com/solid/test-suite).
 It helped them learn about the ecosystem and build a foundation for different servers to be interoperable.
 They also have two server-related projects, the [PHP Solid Server](https://github.com/pdsinterop/php-solid-server) and the [Nextcloud Solid Server](https://github.com/pdsinterop/solid-nextcloud).
 They are moving into the next steps in their venture and are looking for help.
 With that said, if you’re interested, reach out to [Yvo Brevoort](https://github.com/ylebre).

 Our final presenter was Antonio Rodríguez Santiesteban from [Spoter.ME](https://spoter.me).
 He explained how they are building a Solid Pod Provider that is scalable, resilient and has open microservices architecture.
 The demo showcased how to access your Pod and add files and other information to it.
-With the Pod provider up and running, they invite users, application developers, and application providers to test it out if you would like to reach out to them at info@spoter.me.
+With the Pod provider up and running, they invite users, application developers, and application providers to test it out; if you would like to, reach out to them at [info@spoter.me](mailto:info@spoter.me).

 Solid World brought great presenters and showcased how different Solid services are.
 From seeing interoperability between servers, test-users are getting their foot in the door.
 If you would like to present at a future Solid World, fill out the [Solid World speaker form](https://es1cz4pb7oi.typeform.com/to/nietD34f).
 Lastly, the Solid Team can address any questions, comments, or concerns at info@solidproject.org.